Why is Espresso served with Sparkling water?

 Italians hold espresso in the highest regard, and they consider it disrespectful to consume it without first ensuring that the palate is free of any lingering flavors.

-Taking a sip of water before indulging in espresso is essential for fully appreciating its unique flavor profile.
-I have found that this simple act enhances the overall flavor experience, allowing me to savor the full spectrum of flavors that espresso has to offer.
+Taking a sip of water before drinking espresso is essential for fully appreciating its unique flavor profile.
+I have found that this simple act allows me to savor the full spectrum of flavors that espresso has to offer.

 2. To avoid dehydration